Warning Label Design and Analysis

 Drs.
 Miller and Lehto of Miller Engineering have written four books on the topics of designing and evaluating labels, warnings, instructions, owner’s manuals, and other types of product information.
-These books provide a framework for the following aspects of warning label design:
+These books provide a framework for the following projects:

 - Designing on package, within package, and on-products labels, warnings and information

 - Developing programs for clients to evaluate warning effectiveness

 In providing assistance in this area, the Miller Engineering staff draws upon the writings and collections of historical materials from Dr. Miller’s 30+ years of experience.

 Part of our library, which consists of approximately 1,200 publications, is devoted to warnings and instructions alone.
 Four books on warnings have been written by our staff and associates.
 In addition to the 15+ years of forensic and research studies conducted by other senior staff at Miller Engineering, Dr. Miller’s experience has also resulted in an extensive historical library in the areas of human factors, ergonomics, product safety, occupational safety, machine guarding, government and consensus safety standards.
 Our library allows us to prepare both contemporary reports and state of the art analyses geared to a specific year a product was manufactured or sold.
 What does not exist in our library is researched and retrieved through our local and online access to the University of Michigan library system, as well as all of the customary Internet resources.

 Our research and design activities have resulted in numerous publications on a great variety of engineering topics.
 An extensive list of publications related to warnings can be found here.
 Some samples of our warnings-related work products can be found here.